aghure/trial/README.md

 =============
 sms_scheduler
 =============

-main module to run this package is sms_scheduler ,give csv file as input to sms scheduler. sms scheduler will camm task scheduler and put the message in queue.
+main module to run this package is sms_scheduler ,give csv file as input to sms scheduler. sms scheduler will call task scheduler and put the message in queue.

 --------
 In this repository just added a placehoder for code and created package.